MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 For our CD job, we check to see if the `event_name` is `push`.
 If the event_name is anything else, it will skip this job during the workflow run.
 We also define a `needs` keyword.
 This creates a dependency between this step and the previous step (I believe this is by default setup but I like to define the dependency directly.)
 This means that the CI step needs to pass successfully for this step to run.
 We don't want broken code to ever be deployed.
 We can also use the `with` key to populate our `inputs` in our `cd` workflow.
 We also pass which secrets this workflow has access to.
 The `uses` key is doing a `workflow_call`.
 We now have a workflow setup that runs on a PR or merge to `main` that calls our two different workflows.

-At this point its worth testing this out to make sure you can deploy into your preview environment.
-Make sure you have your Vercel project setup correctly and all your required secrets have been added.
+At this point, it's worth testing this out to make sure you can deploy into your preview environment.
+Make sure you have your Vercel project set up correctly and that all your required secrets have been added.
 If you have any issues please comment on this blog post or reach out directly to me via [email](/about).

 #### Release Action

-If you were able to deploy to your preview environment, you can move onto the final step, the big release!
+If you were able to deploy to your preview environment, you can move on to the final step, the big release!
 Define one more file in the `.github/workflows` called `release.yml`:

 ```yml
 name: Release